JAlcocerT/JAlcocerT/content/blog/oss-nas.md

 title: "Which OS for a NAS?"
 date: 2025-03-17T21:20:21+01:00
 draft: false
-description: 'Testing Operative System for a NAS.
+description: 'Testing Operative Systems for a NAS / MiniPCs.
 Improving a Homelab.'
 url: 'os-for-nas'
 ---